nualagr/dargan-health-foods/README.md

 ---

-#### Set Up an Amazon Web Services (AWS) Account.
+#### Set Up an Amazon Web Services Account

-- Amazon Web Services Simple Storage Service (S3) was used to store all of the static files, JavaScript files, CSS files and product images for the site.
+- Amazon Web Services (AWS) Simple Storage Service (S3) was used to store all of the static files, JavaScript files, CSS files and product images for the site.

 19. An account was created on [AWS](aws.amazon.com).